Featured

 Since 1857, or roughly the beginning of the two-party system, the U.S. has had so-called “unified” government — meaning, control of the executive branch and both chambers of Congress — on 48 occasions, with 23 under Democratic control and 25 under Republican control, according to the Office of the Historian and the Clerk of the House’s Office of Art and Archives.

-The last time the U.S. saw a unified government was during Trump’s first term — for about eight months.
+The last time the U.S. saw a unified government was during the first two years of President Joe Biden’s tenure.
+Trump also saw unified support during his first term — for about eight months.
 Before that, former President Barack Obama enjoyed a unified government during the earlier months of his first term, which resulted in the passage of the Affordable Care Act, perhaps the single most consequential piece of legislation enacted during the Obama years.

 If history is any indication, there will be roadblocks to the incoming Trump administration’s agenda — some potentially even from within the president-elect’s own party, Northeastern public policy experts say.